Antonio Gibson Player Prop Bets for NFL Week 6 | Washington vs. Kansas City 10/17/2021

 Matchup vs. Kansas City

-- Conceding 141.0 rushing yards per game, the Chiefs have the 30th-ranked run defense in the NFL.
+- Gibson will go up against a Chiefs squad that allows 141.0 rushing yards per game and is the NFL's 30th-ranked rush defense.

-- The Chiefs have conceded nine rushing touchdowns, 30th in the NFL.
+- The Chiefs have given up nine rushing touchdowns, 30th in the NFL.

 Recent Performances

-- In last week's matchup with the Saints, Gibson rushed for 60 yards on 20 carries while scoring two touchdowns on the ground.
+- Against the Saints last week, Gibson rushed 20 times for 60 yards and scored two touchdowns.

-- Gibson has rushed for 154 yards on 46 carries (51.3 yards per game) with three touchdowns in his last three games.
+- Over his last three games, Gibson has rushed for 154 yards (51.3 per game) on 46 carries with three touchdowns.

-- He's also caught five passes for 97 yards (32.3 per game) with one touchdown.
+- He also has 97 receiving yards (32.3 per game) on five catches, with one TD.

 Gibson's Washington Teammates